Kate Bowler

-Kate Bowler (born 1980) is a Canadian academic and writer from Winnipeg, Manitoba.
+Dr. Kate Bowler (born June 16, 1980) is a Canadian academic and writer from Winnipeg, Manitoba.
 Bowler works at Duke Divinity School as an associate professor of the history of Christianity in North America.
+Her doctoral dissertation became the inspiration for her first book, Blessed: A History of the American Prosperity Gospel; in the following years, she has published seven other titles.
+Bowler also is the host of the podcast Everything Happens with Kate Bowler, a product of Lemonada media.

 Early life and education

-Bowler was born in 1980 in London where her father was pursuing a PhD in history at King's College London.
-She grew up in Winnipeg, Manitoba and received her Bachelor of Arts at Macalester College in St Paul, Minnesota, and her Master of Arts in Religion at Yale Divinity School.
-She completed her PhD at Duke University which focuses on the history of prosperity gospel in the United States.
+Bowler was born in 1980 in London, England where her father Gerry Bowler was pursuing a PhD in history at King's College London; he is currently a professor at the University of Manitoba.
+Her mother, Karen Bowler, was also a professor at the University of Manitoba; the pair spent a combined 60 years teaching at the institution.
+Kate grew up primarily in Winnipeg, Manitoba where she was raised in a Mennonite community.
+While her own family did not identify as such, she attended Mennonite youth groups and camps, experiences further detailed in the introduction of her book The Preacher's Wife.
+Kate Bowler met her now husband, Toban Penner, in high school; they married in 2002.
+In her post-secondary career, Bowler received her Bachelor of Arts at Macalester College in St Paul, Minnesota in 2002, and her Master of Arts in Religion at Yale Divinity School in 2005.
+In 2010, she completed her PhD at Duke University, with which she is currently affiliated.
+Her PhD work focuses on the history of the prosperity gospel in the United States.